-Posts at AFB make excellent teaching resources, both for instructors and as primary or supplementary readings.
+Posts at Aesthetics for Birds (AFB) make excellent teaching resources, both for instructors themselves and as primary or supplementary readings for students.
 Faculty across many disciplines, universities, and countries already use Aesthetics for Birds posts in their teaching.

 On this page:

 Why Use AFB?

 Accessible: AFB posts are generally written by academics but accessible to a wide audience.